Vital Records Online

 Order with confidence

-Learn how to order Tennessee birth certificates from the Texas Department of Health Office of Vital Records (TDH).
+Learn how to order Tennessee birth certificate from the Texas Department of Health Office of Vital Records (TDH).
 The processing time is approximately 4 weeks, and in-person requests are processed on the same day.
 The state fee for certified copies of birth records is $15.00 per certificate.
 Eligible individuals include the person on record, immediate family members, and authorized representatives.

-How to Order State of Tennessee Birth Certificates
+How to Order a Tennessee Birth Certificate

-You can now order Tennessee birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order s Tennessee birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Tennessee Department of Health's (TDH) Office of Vital Records for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person or by mail through the TDH by following the specific steps and meeting certain requirements.
 Before placing your order, verify the costs, eligibility, requirements, and processing times to ensure a successful application.

 Person ordering a birth certificate with a phone using VRO